Colón, Venezuela

 Colón is a town in the Venezuelan Andean state of Táchira.
 This town is the shire town of the Ayacucho Municipality and, according to the 2001 Venezuelan census, the municipality has a population of 48,982.

+Climate

+Colón has a tropical rainforest climate (Köppen: Af) with consistently warm temperatures throughout the year.
+The average high temperature for the year is 26.1 C, and the average low temperature is 20.2 C. Colón experiences significant rainfall throughout the year, with a peak in October and November, amounting to a yearly average of 1485.9 millimeters (58.50 inches).

 Demographics

 The Ayacucho Municipality, according to the 2001 Venezuelan census, has a population of 48,982 (up from 41,404 in 1990).
 This amounts to 4.9% of Táchira's population.
 The municipality's population density is 262.1 people per square mile (101.20/km2).

 Government

 Colón is the shire town of the Ayacucho Municipality in Táchira.
 The mayor of the Ayacucho Municipality is Gabino Paz Guerrero, reelected in 2004 with 47% of the vote.
 The last municipal election was held in October 2004.